Smothered Steak Recipe

 Serving Suggestions

-• You can also serve this Southern dish with some Southern veggie sides, like creamed corn and creamed spinach.
-Corn on the cob and green beans are other great sides!
+Serve this steak recipe alongside mashed potatoes, smashed potatoes, or mashed cauliflower.
+Jeera rice or lemon rice also pair well with this steak.
+You can serve this Southern dish with some Southern veggie sides, like creamed corn and creamed spinach. air fryer corn on the cob and green beans are other great sides!

 How to Store and Reheat Leftovers